Invarion/invarion-docs/docs/rapid-online/4. RapidPlan Online Workspace/Scratchpad palette.md

 sidebar_position: 11

 ---
-# Scratchpad palette
+# Scratchpad Palette

-The Scratchpad is used to store signs or custom objects that you commonly use to make them easily accessible.
+The Scratchpad is used to store any object that you commonly use or have manually created.
+This way they are easily accessible and don't need to be created again.

-To add an object to your Scratchpad, just right click the object on your canvas area (or tap and hold on a mobile device), then select "Add to scratchpad" from the menu.
+To add an object to your Scratchpad, just select the object in the Canvas Area to bring up the context menu next to it.
+Then select "Add to Scratchpad" from the menu.
 The object will then be added to your Scratchpad.

 ![Add To Scratchpad](./Assets/Add_To_Scratchpad.png)

 All objects added to your scratchpad are saved to your account, making them available to use on any new plans you create.

-To remove an object from your scratchpad, simply right click on the item and select "Delete item".
+## Managing items in your Scratchpad

+Items added to the Scratchpad will be placed in the 'Page' (similar to a folder) that is currently open.
+Adding labelled Pages to your Scratchpad is valuable to categorise and organise your objects.

+Initially your Scratchpad will have one page.
+If you would like to **add a new Page**: Simply click the 3 dots button in the palette's heading bar, and click "Add New Page".
+Note that Pages can also be **Renamed** or **Deleted** your current page from this menu.

+Right clicking on an item in your Scratchpad will allow you to **remove** it from your Scratchpad, or **move it to another Page**.